How it Works

 For Wad-Free for Blankets & Duvet Covers you will alternate attaching the 4 corners with up to 4 of the middle edges, attaching up to 8 of the tabs: your bedding may work best with 4, 6, or 8 of the tabs attached.
 See #4 below

 For Wad-Free for Bed Sheets you will attach the four corners of both the flat and the fitted sheet.
-Note for Wad-Free for Bed Sheets, the standard location for the fitted sheet is at the elastic edge; please see below for an the alternate attachment location for fitted sheets with thick elastic, or if you have trouble getting Wad-Free to work the regular way.
+Note for Wad-Free for Bed Sheets, the Standard Attachment Location for the fitted sheet is at the elastic edge; use the Alternate Attachment Location Along the Corner Pocket Seam for fitted sheets with thick elastic, deep corner pockets, or if you have trouble getting Wad-Free to work the regular way.

 1. Slide the clear round tab toward center to release it.
 Cover the open tab completely with fabric near the corner of your bedding, including plenty of fabric slack.